-The warranties for both models are same – the basic one covering 3-year/36,000 miles and the powertrain warranty covering 5-year/60,000 miles.
-However, Toyota defeats Subaru in terms of reliability.
+The warranties for both models are the same – the basic one covering 3 years/36,000 miles and the powertrain warranty covering 5 years/60,000 miles.
+However, Toyota defeated Subaru in terms of reliability.
 The Subaru model records only 2.5 out of 5 on the J.D.
 Power Predicted Reliability scale while it is 4 for the 86.

 The BRZ is slightly ahead in this sector.
 The manual BRZ has 21/29 mpg city/highway fuel economy ratings while the 86 is slightly behind with 21/28 mpg city/highway ratings.
 The ratings are almost similar to the automatic models.
 The BRZ is ahead with 24/33 mpg city/highway ratings while the 86 has 24/32 city/highway ratings.

-It is not a great difference but you should go for the Subaru model is fuel economy is what you want.
+It is not a great difference but you should go for the Subaru model if fuel economy is what you want.

-From the discussion about Toyota 86 vs Subaru BRZ, it is clear that both models have almost similar features and specs.
-However, the Subaru BRZ will stay ahead because of its lower starting price, fuel efficiency, and more stylish exterior.
+From the discussion about Toyota 86 vs Subaru BRZ, it is clear that both models have similar features and specs.
+Mechanically, Toyota 86 and Subaru BRZ are identical.
+However, Subaru has done most of the work on the technical side, so it offers a more typical Subaru than Toyota driving experience, and it can be the reason why the Subaru BRZ will stay ahead besides its lower starting price, fuel efficiency, and more stylish exterior.